 In The Public Bank Solution, the 2013 sequel, she traces the evolution of two banking models that have competed historically, public and private; and explores contemporary public banking systems globally.

 Brown developed an interest in the developing world and its problems while living abroad for eleven years in Kenya, Honduras, Guatemala and Nicaragua.
 She returned to practicing law when she was asked to join the legal team of a popular Tijuana healer with an innovative cancer therapy, who was targeted by the chemotherapy industry in the 1990s.
 That experience produced her book Forbidden Medicine, which traces the suppression of natural health treatments to the same corrupting influences that have captured the money system.
 She also co-authored the bestselling Nature’s Pharmacy, which has sold 285,000 copies.

-She is currently running for California State Treasurer with the endorsement of the Green Party.
+Ellen ran for California State Treasurer in 2014 with the endorsement of the Green Party garnering a record number of votes for a Green Party candidate.
 Her blog and articles are at http://EllenBrown.com.
 The Public Banking Institute is at http://PublicBankingInstitute.org.